sitewhere/sitewhere.github.io/tutorials/rpi/node-red-dht11.md

 	<img src="{{ site.url }}/images/tutorials/rpi/dht11/dht11-register.png"/>
 </a>

+### Test Registration
 Test the registration by clicking the button at the left side of the *Trigger* node.
 It will send a trigger message that causes the *Register* node to create a JSON registration message which is sent out via the MQTT connection.
 The *debug* node will log the JSON to the debugger panel at the right side of the application.
-The content will look resemble the JSON below:
+The content will resemble the message below:

 {% highlight json %}
 {